Field Trip: Château de Vaux-le-Vicomte

 The only thing it lacks is Marie Antoinette.
 Taking off a half-star because it’s hard to get to: 9.5 stars out of 10.

-FAQ Recap: The Chateau de Vincennes
+FAQ Recap: The Chateau de Vaux-le-Vicomte

 Recent Posts